Monday, January 25, 2016

 Our dad took them several times.

-Our great grandparents lived in an Old Military Dining Car.
+Our great-grandparents lived in an Old Military Dining Car.

-A sofa, fold-out bed, a chair, and a coal heater stood in the middle of the trailer.
+A sofa, a fold-out bed, a chair, and a coal heater stood in the middle of the trailer.

-Food was cooked in the kitchen area which was located at the opposite end of the trailer.
+Food was cooked in the kitchen area, which was located at the opposite end of the trailer.

 Since their home was so small we were sent outside to play, sometime grand-paw would come outside to play with us.

-He said I can show you how to catch a worm that he called a Chicken Choker.
+He said I can show you how to catch a worm that he called a Chicken Choker

 It Worked!!!